 Frequently asked questions

-What’s the difference between osteoporosis and osteopenia?
+What is the difference between osteoporosis and osteoarthritis?

 Though the names sound similar, they are very different.
 Osteoarthritis is a disease that impacts joint cartilage, and osteoporosis impacts bone tissue.

 Last updated: Oct 5, 2023

 Disclaimer: This resource is intended for informational and educational purposes only.
 It is not intended to provide diagnosis or be a substitute for professional medical advice from a healthcare practitioner.
 You should not use the information provided for diagnosing or treating a medical or health condition.
 If you have or suspect you have a medical or health problem, promptly consult your healthcare practitioner.